Are you committed to making your workplace inclusive for parents and carers?

 - Self-employed women in the arts, over 85% of whom have caring responsibilities, including mothers, reported a pay penalty of £8,000

 We know it doesn’t have to be this way.

 Using practical tools like an Access Rider you can improve inclusion at your organisation.

-An Access Rider template: This provides an opportunity for anyone working for an organisation, to communicate their access requirements in a clear and timely manner.
+An Access Rider template provides an opportunity for anyone working for an organisation, to communicate their access requirements in a clear and timely manner.
 Topics include caring responsibilities, travel and communication.
-An editable word version of the Access Rider is available for download here.

 As part of the Toolkit: Intro to Intersectional Caring we have developed:

 - FAQs about Caring Responsibilities: With many parents and carers self-selecting out of opportunities because they do not know if the organisation will be supportive of their caring responsibilities, this guide prompts the effective communication of what support is already in place or can be put in place.

 - A Building Audit support document: Whether it is for your own building of for those that you might tour to, having a compressive list of consideration to make before use, can ensure it is suitable for parents, carers, and their responsibilities.